 One of the pillars of the social recognition enjoyed by the UPV has been and will continue to be its research capacity.
 Its departments, research centers and institutes undertake applied research proyects jointly with national and international bodies and companies.

 Technology from Universitat Politècnica de València

-This is a Technology Offer.
-A Technology Offer is the way Innoget clients promotes an innovative product, technology, method, process or service to get business and technology partners to contact them.
+This is a Tech for Sale.
+A Tech for Sale is the way Innoget clients promotes an innovative product, technology, method, process or service to get business and technology partners to contact them.
 Professionals like you can contact them if the product or technology is of your interest

-Via www.innoget.com our clients connect with companies, research institutions and innovation professionals worldwide.
+Innoget is an open innovation marketplace for selling and buying technologies and knowledge.
+A global community comprised of thousands of professionals who have free access to Tech calls and Techs for sale posted by Innoget clients.
+Our clients are international organizations (companies and research centers.) convinced of the need to collaborate with external partners and actively seek to invest in joint development, technology acquisition, licensing or any other type of collaboration (open innovation).
+Via innoget.com our clients connect with companies, research institutions and innovation professionals worldwide.
 Organizations seeking innovation meet innovation-generating organizations.
-They capture external knowledge via publication of technology requests and promote the knowledge generated within their organizations via publication of technology offers.
+They capture external knowledge via publication of Tech calls and promote the knowledge generated within their organizations via publication of Techs for sale.
 By knowledge we understand innovative technologies, products, methods, procedures and services.
-The transfer of information is done confidentially between applicant and supplier through the website.
+The transfer of information is done confidentially between tech seekers and tech providers through the website.
 It is based on the information exchanged here that they decide to mantain contact offline